identity-com/cryptid/README.md

 ### Can I use Cryptid on Mainnet?
 The Cryptid Solana program is currently available on Devnet.

+### How do I add an additional key to my DID?
+Once your account has been created, click the "Add Key" button under the Keys section.
+You will need to provide the public key, and a key name unique to your DID.

+### How can I add a controller to my DID?
+In the controller section of your account view, click "Add Controller".
+Enter the DID of the controller you would like to add.

 ### How much does it cost to create a DID?
 Creating a DID is free.
 Adding additional keys, services or controllers to the DID will require a transaction and